Immediate Steps your Organization Can Take to Safeguard your Workforce during and Beyond COVID-19 Season

 In developing a plan for your organization (and its potential effect on those impacted by your organization), it is important to identify the potential impact of the current health crisis; maximum downtime scenarios, and how the confluence of these elements might impact your organization and the communities you serve.

 As you examine your talent sustainability and business continuity plans, consider your organization, its impact and services to the community, and how you will operate if the business must continue differently for an extended period of time.

 Remote work is also becoming an important part of initial strategies to address concerns around the virus.
 Consider recrafting and redistributing related policies as necessary to support employees who might be ill, have family members who become ill or who might have concerns about coming into the office.
 Organizations typically assess the following when determining whether or not they can sustain a virtual workforce during a crisis:

 - Ease of access to systems and equipment needed to continue critical operations

 - Willingness on the part of management to adapt and/or relax workplace policies to support remote work

 In addition to the timely information CDC has provided, WHO’s information can provide helpful strategies and responses for employees.
 When implementing a Crisis Management Plan, according to Attorney Bob Nichols, who counseled clients through the SARS and H1N1 crisis, there must be perspective and safeguard from overreaction.
-With that, a Crisis Management Plan for your organization should include impact to the individual or employee, impact to the organization and impact to the community.
-Any Crisis Management Plan should carefully and succinctly determine how each of these groups are impacted and how the harm can be minimized with the least amount of recovery time once the crisis ends.
+With that, a Crisis Management Plan for your organization should include impact on the individual or employee, impact on the organization and impact on the community.
+Any Crisis Management Plan should carefully and succinctly determine how each of these groups is impacted and how the harm can be minimized with the least amount of recovery time once the crisis ends.